- Home

 In February 2025, Alibaba Cloud, the digital technology arm of Alibaba Group, opened its second data center in Thailand to meet the growing demand for cloud computing services, particularly for generative AI applications.
 The new facility enhances local capacity and aligns with the Thai government's efforts to promote digital innovation and sustainable technology.
 Offering a range of services including elastic computing, storage, databases, security, networking, data analytics, and AI solutions, the data center aims to address industry-specific challenges.

 In December 2024, Amazon Web Services (AWS) introduced redesigned data center infrastructure to accommodate the growing demands of artificial intelligence (AI) and sustainability.
-The updates features advancements in liquid cooling, power distribution, and rack design, enabling a sixfold increase in rack power density over the next two years.
-AWS stated that these enhancements aims to deliver a 12% boost in compute power per site, improve energy efficiency, and enhance system availability.
+The updates feature advancements in liquid cooling, power distribution, and rack design, enabling a sixfold increase in rack power density over the next two years.
+AWS stated that these enhancements aim to deliver a 12% boost in compute power per site, improve energy efficiency, and enhance system availability.

 In May 2024, Equinix, Inc. launched its first two data centers in Malaysia, with the International Business Exchange (IBX) facilities now operational in Johor and Kuala Lumpur.
 The facilities are intended to cater to Equinix Inc.'s customers in Malaysia while enhancing regional connectivity.